"If you educate a girl you educate the next generation as well".

 Through the project's provision of boarding houses, girls gain access to a secondary education and the chance to fulfil their potential in an environment that promotes academic study and social understanding.
 The goal is to make a difference to the lives of these girls now, and thus change many more in the future.

 In March 2020 the schools closed due to the Covid-19 pandemic and the girls had to leave their boarding houses and go home to their remote villages.
 Good online teaching was available but many girls had no laptop or Internet access so were missing out on vital education, even though the older girls were still expected to return to school to sit their exams.
 After a very successful appeal, the charity provided tablets for all girls in exam classes to enable them to continue their studies.
 Throughout the lockdown volunteers provided support to the house-mothers through online English conversation sessions.
-When the girls return to their boarding houses this will be extended so volunteers can also work with some of the girls.
+This proved so successful that the e-volunteer programme was extended to continue after the pandemic, and widened to include online lessons with the girls.
+Linking up online once a week, e-volunteers work with small groups of girls to improve their conversational English, develop their creative writing skills and discuss issues relevant to teenage girls.
 Our partners in Morocco say:

 'This crisis hasn't stopped our volunteers who always provide us with support from a distance!
 Since the beginning of the lockdown we have been hosting English conversation sessions remotely to help our house managers improve their English level.
 It's a real sucess and we plan to extend these sessions so our girls can enjoy them too!'